haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 - [[Optimization tracker#Move data]]
 - Extend meter to resources
 	- Bullets go there
-- Split move list into multiple bits so you can more easily reuse phases for switches that only modify bits of a phase
 - RunCriteria for specific state transitions

 ## Not a priority